jonmiles/bootstrap-treeview/README.md

 #### showCheckbox
 Boolean.
 Default: false

-Whether or not to display a nodes checked icon.
+Whether or not to display checkboxes on nodes.

 #### showIcon
 Boolean.
 Default: true